-During the three months ended September 30, 2022 and 2021, we derived our revenues from two revenue streams: (1) sales and leases of the Presto Touch ("platform revenue"), which includes hardware, hardware accessories, software and customer support and maintenance, and (2) Premium Content (gaming) and other revenue, which includes professional services ("transaction revenue").
+During the fiscal years ended June 30, 2022 and 2021, we derived our revenues from two revenue streams: (1) sales and leases of the Presto Touch ("platform revenue"), which includes hardware, hardware accessories, software and customer support and maintenance, and (2) Premium Content (gaming) and other revenue, which includes professional services ("transaction revenue").

-Platform Revenue: the platform revenue stream is generated from fees charged to customers for access to our Presto Touch product and is recognized ratably.
+- Platform Revenue: the platform revenue stream is generated from fees charged to customers for access to our Presto Touch product and is recognized ratably.
 Part of the total contract value is due upon execution of the contract, and the remainder is due when the customer goes live.
 Our contracts with customers are generally for a term ranging from 12 to 48 months.
 Amounts invoiced in excess of revenue recognized are recorded as deferred revenue.
-Revenue generated from our newly launched Voice and Vision products were not material during the three months ended September 30, 2022 and 2021.
+Revenue generated from our newly launched Voice and Vision products were not material during the fiscal years ended June 30, 2022 and 2021.
 We also maintain arrangements with a certain legacy customer whereby we lease the Presto Touch product to that customer.
-Revenue associated with the lease was recognized on a straight-line basis as platform revenue over the lease term in the consolidated statements of operations and comprehensive loss.

-• Transaction Revenue: transaction revenue consists of a single performance obligation recognized at a point in time when the content is delivered and used.
+Revenue associated with the lease was recognized on a straight-line basis as platform revenue over the lease term in the consolidated statements of operations and comprehensive loss. - Transaction Revenue: transaction revenue consists of a single performance obligation recognized at a point in time when the content is delivered and used.
 Transaction revenue is recognized on a gross basis as we are the principal in the relationship and the restaurant acts as a sales agent between us and the diner to upsell premium content purchases during the dining experience.
 We are the principal as we are the primary obligor responsible for fulfillment, we control the gaming license and its accessibility and have influence in establishing the price charged to the diner.
 The portion of gaming service collections withheld by the restaurant for sales commission is recorded to transaction cost of revenue.

 We have historically incurred operating losses and negative cash flows from operating activities.
-We expect to continue to incur operating losses for the foreseeable future as we work to expand our customer base and the number of locations in which our products are used, increase sales of our Voice and Vision products, increase our platform revenues and maintain our relationships with current customers.
+We are actively working to expand our customer base and the number of locations in which our products are used, increase sales of our Voice and Vision products, increase our platform revenues and maintain our relationships with current customers, at which point we expect to achieve positive net income and operating cash flow.